Don’t Be a Know-It-All

 - Speeding – If you aren’t trying to go over the speed limit intentionally, perhaps you entered a lower speed zone and missed the sign.
 It happens.
 Officers do wait for those that miss the signs, and if you’re alone on the road you may be the only option to stop.

-- Loud exhaust – Loud pipes saves lives, but at the same time they can surely be annoying at the same time.
+- Loud exhaust – Loud pipes save lives, but at the same time they can surely be annoying at the same time.
 Most of the time roads don’t have noise ordinances or nuisance issues, but closed communities might.
 While you love the sound of open exhaust on your favorite motorcycle, your friends and neighbors might not.
 Be sure you know the rules and laws before you ride.

 - Poor motorcycle condition – You should have done a pre-ride inspection before you left on your motorcycle, but things do change during a ride.
 A light bulb burns out after a good bump or a stop for a fresh tank of gas, a turn signal stops working, or perhaps the license plate lamps don’t come on anymore.
 Little things happen.
 Keeping up with your maintenance shows you are pretty likely to be a law-abiding citizen.
 Riding a ratty motorcycle can entice a stop and inspection.